Swish24/Terraform-EC2/EC2-Nginx-AWS-EC2.md

 Security groups define how we allow traffic in and out of our AWS resources, at the resource level.
 <br>
-Create a new file named "SecurityGroups.tf"
+Create a new file named SecurityGroups.tf
 <br>
 This will contain the configuration of all of our security groups
 <br>